XPRNetwork/proton.token/README.md

 # proton.token
 ## Version : 2.0.0-rc1

-The design of the EOSIO blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for CPU and network bandwidth, RAM purchasing, multi-sig, etc.  These smart contracts are referred to as the bios, boot, system, msig, wrap (formerly known as sudo) and token contracts.
+The design of the Proton blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for CPU and network bandwidth, RAM purchasing, multi-sig, etc.  These smart contracts are referred to as the bios, boot, system, msig, wrap (formerly known as sudo) and token contracts.

-This repository contains a reference token example contracts that are useful when deploying a token using an EOSIO blockchain.
+This repository contains a reference token example contracts that are useful when deploying a token using an Proton blockchain.
 It is provided for reference purposes:

 The following unprivileged contract(s) are in this repository.
    * [proton.token](./contracts/proton.token)